nsheth12/canetis/README.md

 ## Results

 We tested Canetis on a set of forensic interview audio/transcripts collected by the USC Gould School of Law.
-On average, Canetis aligned 11.7% more words than Gentle which we would consider to be a significant improvement.
+On average, Canetis aligned 11.7% more words than Gentle, which we would consider to be a significant improvement.

 ## Questions?
 If you have questions or something doesn't work the way you expect, please let us know!
 We are always looking to make this better.
 The best way to reach out is by creating a GitHub issue -- we'll be able to see it and respond promptly.
-Try to be as specific as you can when doing this.

 ## Contributors